 It's my understanding that subdivision would require the written approval of both the body corporate and the local council.
 Again, this is an issue about which you would need to obtain your own legal advice.

-If you would like particular items to be included in the sale, other than the usual fixtures/fittings, then this could be addressed during the sale negotiation process.
+If you would like particular items to be included in the sale, other than fixtures/fittings, then please let me know.

-I am not aware of any positive Kovid-19 cases having been discovered in the Airlie Beach/Mandalay area.
+I am not aware of any positive Covid-19 cases having been discovered in the Airlie Beach/Mandalay area.
 The weather is great but the town remains a little quiet at the moment.
-The major factor here is that there not any flights running to/from Proserpine for quite some time.
-Flights have now resumed, with both Alliance Airlines and Jetstar offering services.
-Virgin Australia will recommence services in early July 2020.
+The major factor here is that there were not any flights running to/from Proserpine for quite some time.
+Flights have now resumed, with Alliance Airlines, Jetstar and Virgin Australia offering services.

 At this stage it would appear that most/all interstate road and rail travel will recommence by December.
 As the transport evolves I would suggest checking with your travel agent or online booking service.

 The largest island resort in the region, Hamilton Island, has re-opened and it also has its own airport.